annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 There is a pretty significant difference in cost  between the approaches.
 This is because each approach works better in certain scenarios:

-  * The Simple approach is cheaper for the vectorized loop since each vector instruction is not predicated (we have the early vectorized exit at the start of the loop)
+  - The Simple approach is cheaper for the vectorized loop since each vector instruction is not predicated (we have the early vectorized exit at the start of the loop).
+  - The Simple approach may (very likely) require the scalar epilog loop to run:
+     - If we early exited the vectorized loop, we run upto a maximum of VF iterations
+     - If we did not early exit the vectorized loop, scalar epilog loop is run until we complete all iterations or early exit that loop
-  * The simple approach may require the scalar loop to run several iterations since we exit the vectorized loop when the vectorized early exit fails, while in the general approach we can tail fold the scalar post loop into the vectorized loop.
+  - In the general approach we can tail fold the scalar post loop into the vectorized loop without any added penalty since vectorized loop already uses predication.

 The main problem with early exit vectorization cost modelling is that we do not know how many iterations are actually run, so the scalar post loop if not tail folded can be running more iterations compared to the vectorized version.